nikbearbrown/NanoLex/Data/NanoLex_1.md

 ### Lexical Dictionary Entry: Colloidal Assembly

-#### Definition:\n'Colloidal assembly' refers to the systematic arrangement or organization of colloidal particles into structured aggregates or patterns through various interacting forces, including van der Waals forces, electrostatic forces, magnetic forces, and capillary forces.
+#### Definition: Colloidal assembly refers to the systematic arrangement or organization of colloidal particles into structured aggregates or patterns through various interacting forces, including van der Waals forces, electrostatic forces, magnetic forces, and capillary forces.
 This assembly is often directed by external fields or intrinsic properties of the particles themselves, leading to diverse structural forms such as colloidal crystals, photonic gels, or nanocomposites.

 #### Part-of-Speech:
  - **Noun:** Colloidal assembly is treated as a noun, representing the concept of arranging colloidal materials into structured forms.